aurora-is-near/near-web3-provider/README.md

 - [ ] Make sure all errors are handled
 - [ ] Expose `utils.nearAccountToEvmAddress`, otherwise users will not be able to pass through the EVM Address equivalent
 - [ ] Expose conversion utils like `base58ToHex`, `hexToBase58`
+- [ ] Add documentation about accessing provider methods (point to Near docs, talk about relevant ones)